DoTheEvo/XCPng-basics/README.md

   * Tried **migrating a VM from esxi** and it was also ridiculously easy.
     Just giving the ip and credentials, selecting which VM to migrate and what kind of system it is.
-    Though it took \~5 hours for a 90GB vmkd, so that was not that ideal.
+    Though it took \~5 hours for a 90GB vmkd.

 The **webUI** of XO has a bit of an [amateurish vibe](https://i.imgur.com/yuUfUhp.png) compared to proxmox or esxi, but generally it's clean and simple.
 I like that often the info you see can be clicked and edited right then and there.<br>
-They work on [something new](https://i.imgur.com/dqOSDsi.png) with XO v6 that reminds me of opnsense, which is good.
+They do work on [a new redesign](https://i.imgur.com/dqOSDsi.png) with XO v6 that reminds me of opnsense, which is good.

 When googling proxmox vs xcpng there seems to be a repeating opinion that xcpng is **bit more stable, bit more reliable**.
 Which obviously sits well with me,